Alyssa Foote

 Role: Creative director/tech lead, illustrator, animator, game developer, coder, meme curator

-Fortuna is an interactive fortune-telling app (still in development) that combines character design, code, and interactive animations .
+The Cat Who Knows (WIP) features Fortuna, a cat trapped in a fortune telling machine trying to get out by any means possible.
+I created the narrative design, character design, code, and interactive animations.
 Initially conceived as a simple experiment with Javascript, I decided to lean more into interactive torytelling, dynamic character design, and gameplay using Rive and Javascript.

 Prototyping animations and interactions with Rive